Why Pepsi made 'Uncle Drew' into a movie

 Now Pepsi has a multi-platform franchise built around one of the NBA's hottest stars.

-"What struck us was [Irving's] charm, his charisma and his ability to have a little fun and not take himself too seriously," said Lou Arbetter, general manager of Pepsi's Creators League.
+"What struck us was [Irving's] charm, his charisma and his ability to have a little fun and not take himself too seriously," said Lou Arbetter, general manager of Pepsi Productions.

 Big Soda has flirted with Hollywood before.

-Note: -- Correction: A previous version of this story incorrectly stated which division of Pepsi produced "Uncle Drew" and Lou Arbetter represents.